 - Kids can also pledge to become MyPlate Champions.

 - Preschoolers (2-5 yrs) Parents and caregivers of children 2-5 years old can explore ways to help preschoolers grow up healthy, play actively every day, develop healthy eating habits, try new foods, and more.
 A great resource for parents and teachers, including customizable growth charts and food group information, tips for picky eaters and food safety for preschoolers.

 - Being physically active helps your preschooler learn healthy habits.
-Preschoolers who participate in active play can get the physical activity they need to maintain a healthy weight, develop muscles and strong bones, and reduce their risk of developing chronic disease such as Type 2 diabetes.
+Preschoolers who participate in active play can get the physical activity they need to maintain a healthy weight, develop muscles and strong bones, and reduce their risk of developing a chronic disease such as Type 2 diabetes.

 Healthy Ladies Review

-Audience: Children, Students, Adults, Families and Professionals
+Audience: Children, Students, Adults, Families, and Professionals

 This website is packed with information but sometimes it is hard to figure out where to find something.
-It is broken down by audience type: children, students, adults, families and professionals.
+It is broken down by audience type: children, students, adults, families, and professionals.
 They have information about my plate, physical activity and portion sizes for all age groups.
 We have provided some shortcuts to favorites that we use.
 I enjoyed the online quizzes about the five food groups!

 - MyPlate, MyWins is all about finding a healthy eating style that works for your family and fits with your everyday life.

 - The MyPlate icon is a reminder to make healthy choices from each of the five food groups, and there are many small changes you can make that add up to big success over time.

 - Being physically active can improve your health — today, tomorrow, and in the future.
 However, most people do not do enough physical activity.
 People of all types, shapes, sizes, and abilities can benefit from being physically active.
 The more you do, the greater the health benefits and the better you'll feel.